SimitTomar/Rest_Api_Test_Automation/videoReadmeFiles/videoPointers.md

 ## Subtopic: First Post Scenario

 * Now that we have all the Setup ready lets get started with the intresting bit:
 Coding our first scenario

 ### Overview of Scenario through Postman:

 - In this scenario we'll use the employees API that we covered in the last chapter to add the employee to the database/our records.
-- Pick up the employees endpoint from the Restpanda site (already opened in the browser) and paste it in a new tab in Postman (already opened), Add one liner that Postman is a simple tool for interacting with HTTP APIs.
-- Select the POST Method, add the body (Copy it from RestPanda Site), keep the Headers as default and execute the scenario
-- Once, the scenario is executed, say that the API responds with 200 Status Code and this Response
+- Once, the scenario is executed, say that the API responds with 201 Status Code and this Response

 ### Open VSCode and navigate to the Terminal Tab